 Maryland Parkway Alternatives Analysis

 Maryland Parkway is an integral north-south corridor for the local community.
-Anchored by McCarran International Airport to the south and downtown Las Vegas to the north, the Corridor connects many high-activity centers, including University of Nevada, Las Vegas (UNLV), the Boulevard Mall, Sunrise Hospital, and a number of commercial and retail areas.
-It’s also a high-traffic transit region, carrying more than 9,500 passengers per day via direct connections to four of the Valley’s busiest routes, and a new transit center at UNLV will only increase these numbers.
+Anchored by McCarran International Airport to the south and downtown Las Vegas to the north, the Corridor connects many high-activity centers, including University of Nevada, Las Vegas (UNLV), The Boulevard, Sunrise Hospital, and a number of commercial and retail areas.
+It’s also a high-activity transit region, carrying more than 10,000 passengers per day via direct connections to four of the Valley’s busiest routes.

-The Regional Transportation Commission of Southern Nevada (RTC) has long recognized that this Corridor has the potential to benefit from investment in transit infrastructure, which could include various enhancements not only to transit service but also to pedestrian and bicycle facilities.
+The Regional Transportation Commission of Southern Nevada (RTC) has long recognized that this Corridor has the potential to benefit from investment in transportation infrastructure, which would preserve automobile access, enhance transit service, and improve pedestrian and bicycle facilities.
 Redevelopment of the Corridor may incorporate Complete Streets design principles, which aim to improve access for all users while enabling transit to be a more viable transportation option.

 ABOUT THE CORRIDOR

-- The Maryland Parkway Corridor provides access to many of the valley’s significant activity centers: Downtown Las Vegas, Sunrise Hospital, Boulevard Mall, UNLV, and McCarran Airport.
+- The Maryland Parkway Corridor provides access to many of the valley’s significant activity centers: Downtown Las Vegas, Sunrise Hospital, The Boulevard, UNLV, and McCarran Airport.
 Together, these centers provide 35,000 jobs for valley residents.

 - Most of Maryland Parkway between Charleston Boulevard and Russell Road has six traffic lanes.

-- Vehicle volumes on Maryland Parkway range from 17,000 per day near Russell Road to 36,000 per day just north of Flamingo Road.
+- Vehicle volumes on Maryland Parkway range from nearly 17,000 per day to more than 36,000 per day.

 - The Maryland Parkway Corridor is a densely developed residential and commercial area with 55,000 residents and 81,000 jobs.